A honeymoon in Tuscany: can you picture anything more romantic?

 A spring honeymoon in Tuscany will allow you to visit before tourism and the heat pick up dramatically in the summer.

-Summer is the high season in Tuscany, so while you will have to deal with larger crowds and probably some hot weather, you’ll get the added benefits of having tons of tours available to you, plenty of access to delicious gelato and prosecco that are perfect to counteract the heat, and tons of sunny days.
+Summer is the high season in Tuscany, so while you will have to deal with larger crowds and probably some hot weather when visiting popular places like Florence, Lucca, and Pisa, you’ll get the added benefits of having tons of tours available to you, plenty of access to delicious gelato and prosecco that are perfect to counteract the heat, and tons of sunny days.

 A fall honeymoon in Tuscany is–in our opinion–absolutely perfect.